History of Bolivia (1809–1920): War of the Pacific

 The War of the Pacific resulted from a dispute between Bolivia and Chile over sovereignty of the mineral-rich coastal area of the Atacama Desert.
-In the mid-1860s the two nations had come to the brink of war because of disagreement over their boundaries there.
-In 1874 Chile agreed to fix the border at 24° south latitude in return for Bolivia's promise not to increase taxes on Chilean nitrate enterprises for twenty-five years.
-In 1878 Hilarión Daza imposed a 10 cent tax on every 100 pounds of nitrates exported from Bolivia.
-British and Chilean owned Nitrates and Railroad Company of Antofagasta objected.
-Daza initially suspended the tax instead of an annual fee, but then he decided to reimpose the tax.
+In the mid-1860s, the two nations came to the brink of war because of disagreement over their boundaries there.
+In 1874, Chile agreed to fix the border at a latitude of 24° south in return for Bolivia's promise not to increase taxes on Chilean nitrate enterprises for twenty-five years.
+In 1878, Hilarión Daza imposed a 10-cent tax on every 100 pounds of nitrates exported from Bolivia.
+British and Chilean-owned Nitrates and Railroad Company of Antofagasta objected.
+Daza initially suspended the tax instead of an annual fee but decided to reimpose the tax.
 Chileans responded by mobilizing their fleet.
-When Daza cancelled the mining contract of the company, Chile landed troops in Antofagasta harbor on February 14, 1879.
+When Daza canceled the company's mining contract, Chile landed troops in Antofagasta harbor on February 14, 1879.

-Bolivia, in alliance with Peru, declared war on Chile on March 14, but Bolivia's troops in the coastal territory were easily defeated, in part because of Daza's military incompetence.
-On December 27, 1879 a coup led by Colonel Eliodoro Camacho overthrew Daza, who fled to Europe with a sizable portion of Bolivia's treasury.
+In alliance with Peru, Bolivia declared war on Chile on March 14, but Bolivia's troops in the coastal territory were quickly defeated partly because of Daza's military incompetence.
+On December 27, 1879, a coup led by Colonel Eliodoro Camacho overthrew Daza, who fled to Europe with a sizable portion of Bolivia's treasury.

-The attempt of General Narciso Campero (1880–84) to come to the aid of Peru, Bolivia's war ally, was unsuccessful, and the combined armies were defeated by Chile in May 1880.
+The attempt of General Narciso Campero (1880–84) to come to the aid of Peru, Bolivia's war ally, was unsuccessful, and Chile defeated the combined armies in May 1880.
 Having lost its entire coastal territory, Bolivia withdrew from the war, while the war between Chile and Peru continued for three more years.

 Bolivia officially ceded the coastal territory to Chile only twenty-four years later, under the 1904 Treaty of Peace and Friendship.

 The War of the Pacific was a turning point in Bolivian history.
 Bolivian politicians were able to rally Bolivians by blaming the war on Chilean aggression.
 Bolivian writers were convinced that Chile's victory would help Bolivia to overcome its backwardness because the defeat strengthened the "national soul".
 Even today, the landlocked Bolivia has not relinquished the hope of regaining an outlet to the Pacific Ocean.